 Decided to join 21-Day Meditation Challenge but not sure how to go around it?
 Want to get more information on what to do every day when you start your meditation journey?

-Need tips how to fit it into your busy schedule?
+Need tips on how to fit it into your busy schedule?

 Scroll down to find our 21 Day Meditation Daily Plan with more precise instructions and practical advice for each day of the challenge.